leehambley/mitre/README.md

 projects to create a kind of meta-repository that contains the migrations from a number of projects together.

+## CLI Usage

+### Table Printing

+When running on a supported terminal, commands such as `mitre ls` will pretty-print a table using unicode's box drawing characters.
+You can get a simple text delimited output by passing the output through a pipe (so that stdout is not a tty).

+If you need to program against the textual output of the Mitre CLI please consider very carefully because it's not even a little bit guaranteed to be stable.

+You can open an issue against the repostory to suggest some `-0` flag or something we can begin to accept which would provide null-byte delimted output, or some CSV flavor or something.

 ## Remembering which migrations ran

 Mitre tries to remember which migrations have been run, in the case of curl, or